wix-incubator/react-native-crash-course/docs/Basics.JavaScript.md

 # The Pro Route

 Feel like you want to take it slow?
-Go through each of the following sections, learn from articles and videos and practice after every section.
+Go through each of the following sections, learn from articles and videos, and practice after every section.

 ## Basics
 #### Learn